 with the Father >> Jesus has all the external qualities of the Father

-but after He rose from the dead he dwelt in a resurrected body, which was
+but after He rose from the dead he dwelled in a resurrected body, which was also human, more-so than the

-than before His resurrection, and now that Jesus has ascended into heaven and
+flesh He once inhabited, and now that He ascended into heaven and

-defined by us as it is by God.
+defined by us but by Him.
 This implies that the very essence of what it

-is to be human is to be like God, suggesting that though we were “human” before we were born-again, yet we became
+is to be human is to be like God.
+This suggests that we were “human” before we

-and receive our resurrected bodies, we will become even more human than ever!
-If we are
+When we receive our resurrected bodies, we will become

-reflect our spirit.
-The fact that we are all the more human in heaven also
+still more human.
+The fact that we are all the more human in heaven

-suggests that those in hell are barely human at all if not merely creatures in a
+suggests that those in hell are scarcely human, if not creatures in a

-human façade, because there is nothing about them that is like God.
+human façade, since there is hardly anything about them that is like God.
+See

 (224l) Kingdom of God